ArixEggink/LocalICMandGekelerRatios/README.txt

 LocalWeakEquiv(I,J,p)
 FracIdeal[RngFunOrd],FracIdeal[RngFunOrd], RngUPolElm -> Boolean
-Calculates if the fractional ideals I and J are locally at p weak equivalent
+Calculates if the fractional ideals I and J are locally at p weakly equivalent

 pOverorders(R,p)
 RngUPol, RngFunOrd,RingUPolElm -> [RngFunOrd]
-For an A-order R we calculate the p-overorders over R If R = A[x]/f(x) with f irreducible, then this function also gives representants for the overorders of R_p
+Given an A-order R, calculates the p-overorders over R If R = A[x]/f(x) with f irreducible, then this function also gives representatives for the overorders of R_p

 //Examples//////////////////////////////////////////////////////////////////////